nsa-observer/d3js-bigpicture/README.md

 modern web browser using [d3.js](http://d3js.org/).
 It is designed for illustrating the relationships between objects in a process.

+# For NSA-observer:

+* download the [last version](https://www.nsa-observer.net/api/export/json) of the database.
+* remplace orig.json with the new version
+* launch process.rb
+* profits (for the moment you can see here: [cyphercat.eu/d3js/](http://www.cyphercat.eu/d3js/)

 ### Examples

 #### Data manipulation and reporting process: